contao/docs-archive/playground/custom-module/part2.md

 ?>
 ```

 As you can see it is one big nested array.
 First part, the config, contains basic settings like data container type or table relationship (child/parent).
-The list array is usually divided into four sections: sotring, label, global_operations, operations.
+The list array is usually divided into four sections: sorting, label, global_operations, operations.
 Each of them is also an array.
 Next, the palettes – a palette defines the order of displaying form fields; it is also possible to group them into sections (available from 2.7.0).
 Finally, the fields is an array that holds information about our form fields.

-All of the config options are available on the [official website](http://www.typolight.org/dca.html).
+All of the config options are available on the [official manual](https://contao.org/en/manual/2.11/data-container-arrays.html).

 That is all of the basic theory, let’s get to work!

 ##DCA config

-Open tl\_cds\_category.php and put the following content:
+Open `tl\_cds\_category.php` and put the following content:

 ```php